WordPress Interactive Map Plugin (CMML) + Custom Fields - Use Case - Building a Location and Store Locator Tool

 Custom fields settings

-Give the Custom Field a label, a meta key and choose its field type.
+Give the Custom Field a Text label, a Meta key, choose its Field type, and in case if you choose types Select (drop-down) field or Radio field, you also need to add options and decide if multiselect is available.
 The meta key is used as a unique identifier so that two fields can have the same name, but still be different.

-When the Text label, Meta key and Field type have been set, scroll down and click on the Save button.
+When the needed fileds have been set, scroll down and click on the Save button.

 Everyone Can Now Use Custom Fields